 Should I talk to the police?

 The police are trained in interrogation tactics and the worst possible thing to do is to make a statement to the police because no matter what you say, it will be used against you in court.
-The best thing to do is to hire an attorney who will diligently, aggressively and strategically represent you and should advise you not to make any statement to the police or anyone who the police may interview.
+The best thing to do is to hire a Criminal Defense attorney who will diligently, aggressively and strategically represent you and should advise you not to make any statement to the police or anyone who the police may interview.
 Although it sounds like a small decision, the difference between providing a statement and invoking your right to remain silent can have enormous consequences.
-Our Attorney has represented individuals charged with the most serious offenses to traffic tickets.
+Our Criminal Defense Attorney has represented individuals charged with the most serious offenses to traffic tickets.